alissonzampietro/heroku-nodejs/README.md

 ## Cookie-Session vs Express-Session

 The difference between the both libraries is in the way that they store the data.
-While Cookie-Session stores the information itself, Express-Session needs the helper of some database, as it creates an ID and after you get the information associated with the ID in the database.
+While Cookie-Session stores the information itself, Express-Session needs the help of some database, as it creates an ID an after it gets the information associated with the ID in the database.